nixworks/public/news/2010/11/5/index.md

 ##### A suicide bomber kills
 ### [A suicide bomber kills at least 50 people and injures around 90 in a mosque near Darra Adam Khel region, 30 kilometers from Peshawar, the capital of Khyber Pakhtunkhwa province of Pakistan. ](/news/2010/11/5/a-suicide-bomber-kills-at-least-50-people-and-injures-around-90-in-a-mosque-near-darra-adam-khel-region-30-kilometers-from-peshawar-the-ca.md)
-_Context: Pakistan, Northwestern Pakistan, A suicide bomber kills, Darra Adam Khel, Peshawar_
+_Context: Peshawar, A suicide bomber kills, Darra Adam Khel, Northwestern Pakistan, Pakistan_

 ##### Sindh
 ### [At least five people are killed after two clans clash in Sindh's Khanur Mahar region of Pakistan. ](/news/2010/11/5/at-least-five-people-are-killed-after-two-clans-clash-in-sindh-s-khanur-mahar-region-of-pakistan.md)